 Deficiency symptoms: including fatigue, hair loss, mood swings

 Food: Mushrooms, chanterelles and as an additive in margarine.

 Food supplement: As drops, powder, capsule or tablet

 How can you absorb vitamin D?

-Vitamin D is a very special vitamin because it is produced both by the Food recorded, but also by the Influence of sun exposure on the skin can be produced by the body itself.
-We humans cover around 10-20 percent of our daily vitamin D requirement through our diet.
-80-90 percent with the help of sunlight.₂ For this, however, it is important to eat more frequently. being outside in nature and to leave the face, hands, legs and arms uncovered as far as possible.
+Vitamin D is a very special vitamin because it is produced both by the Nutrition recorded, but also by the Influence of sun exposure on the skin can be produced by our own body.
+We cover around 10-20 percent of our daily vitamin D requirement through our diet.
+80-90 percent with the help of sunlight.
+Being outdoors in nature and leave your face, hands, legs and arms uncovered as far as possible.

 What is the daily requirement of vitamin D?

-In principle, the daily requirement of vitamin D covered by the regular stay in the sun be made.
-If this is not guaranteed, the German Nutrition Society (DGE) taking a vitamin D supplement.
+In principle, the daily requirement of vitamin D covered by regular exposure to the sun be guaranteed.
+If this is not guaranteed, the German Society for Nutrition (DGE) taking a vitamin D preparation.